ThorstenRangnau/Jira-Project-Analyzer/README.md

 `masterBranchCommitFinder.sh <location-of-git-project> <location-of-arcan-files> <location-of-output-dir> <branch-name-to-analyse>`

 ### 3. Find Arcan Gaps
 Arcan also skips several versions.
 Smell tree creator hence requires a list of gaps in order to indicate if the version of a smell root is found after a gap.
-This way one can manually varify whether the version in which the smell root is incurred is correct.
-You can create a gap csv that is then used in the smell tree creator by appying the gitGapFinder.sh script (in third-party-application folder):
+This way one can manually verify whether the version in which the smell root is incurred is correct.
+You can create a gap csv that is then used in the smell tree creator by applying the gitGapFinder.sh script (in third-party-application folder):
 `gitGapFinder.sh <location-of-git-project> <location-of-arcan-files> /path/to/output/dir/<project-name>_gaps.csv`

-Please doublecheck the csv file.
-It is esential to add a header with column names: `commit;previous_commits;gap` (please check what kind of default separation your os provides for csv separation).
+Please double check the csv file.
+It is essential to add a header with column names: `commit;previous_commits;gap` (please check what kind of default separation your os provides for csv separation).
 Further one may need to add the last two columns o the first data row: `;0;0`

 ### 4. ASTracker execution
-The execution of ASTracker is described in the astracer execution scripts that we used to execute the analysis of all versions on the HPC cluster of RUG.
+The execution of ASTracker is described in the ASTracker execution scripts that we used to execute the analysis of all versions on the HPC cluster of RUG.
 You can find the scripts in the scripts folder of this repository.
 We can only describe what we did in our work to execute the smell detection of ASTracker.
 This here is no official documentation of the ASTracker tool.
 If you look for further information of Arcan we politely ask you to look at the official documentation of [ASTracker](https://github.com/darius-sas/astracker).
 Basic steps:

 ## Smell Tree Creator execution

 The smell tree creator is composed by several python scripts.
-This is because execution can be extensive, especially since some of them request data from onlie sources.
+This is because execution can be extensive, especially since some of them request data from online sources.
 Therefore, splitting the general process into several sub-steps allows to store results after each step.
 This is handy, in case the execution for another step fails.
 Then one does not need to run the entire pipeline but can start at the last successful step again.

 ### Step 1:
 The first step of executing the smell tree creator is to run `smell_extraction.py`.
 This script uses the output of ASTracker and searches for all smells that ASTracker found as the first version of a smell.
-These smells, toghether with crucial information about each smell, will be stored to disc in a csv file.
+These smells, together with crucial information about each smell, will be stored to disc in a csv file.
 It also includes the commit sha of the versions in which a smell is incurred.

 **Input:**
--d  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker), -n  project name (used for filenames of input/output)
+-d  location of `smell-characteristics-consecOnly.csv` file (output of ASTracker), -n  project name (used for file-names of input/output)

 **Output:**
 -  `<project-name>_smells_by_version.csv` - csv file with the smells that ASTracker marked as first incurred version of that smell (aka smell variation)
--  `<project-name>_smells_aggregated_by_version.csv` - csv file with an overview on how many smells have been detected in a particulat version (only informative character but not required for further exectuion)
+-  `<project-name>_smells_aggregated_by_version.csv` - csv file with an overview on how many smells have been detected in a particular version (only informative character but not required for further execution)

 **Command:**
 `python smell_extration.py -d <location-of-in-and-output> -n <project-name>`